Third Macedonian War: Battle of Pydna

-The pursuit of the fugitive Perseus
+Pursuit of Perseus

-Livy wrote that Perseus fled to Pella, the capital, through the Pierian wood with his cavalry, which had survived the battle almost intact, and the royal retinue.
+Livy wrote that Perseus fled to Pella through the Pierian wood with his cavalry, which had survived the battle almost intact, and the royal retinue.
 In the darkness he left the main path with a few trusted men.
-The abandoned cavalrymen returned to their respective homes.
-Plutarch, instead, wrote that he came across some infantrymen who called the horsemen cowards and traitors and tried to push them off their horses.
-He turned away from the road, drew his purple cloak and held it in front of him to be inconspicuous.
-He also carried the royal diadem in his hand.
-He dismounted to converse with his companions and walked with them.
-These found excuses to fall behind and ran away because they were afraid of his cruelty.
-Perseus reached Pella and in Livy he was met at the palace by the governor of Pella and the royal pages.
-In Plutarch he was met by his treasurers whom he killed because of bold remarks about the defeat.
-Perseus’ friends, who also had escaped to Pella independently, shunned him.
+The abandoned cavalrymen returned to their homes.
+Plutarch, instead, wrote that he came across infantrymen who called the horsemen cowards and traitors and tried to push them off their horses.
+He turned away from the road, attempting to be inconspicuous.
+He carried the royal diadem.
+These ran away because they were afraid of his cruelty.
+Perseus reached Pella.
+He was met at the palace by the governor of Pella and the royal pages (Livy) or was met by his treasurers whom he killed because of bold remarks about the defeat (Plutarch).
+Perseus' friends, who had escaped to Pella independently, shunned him.
 Only Euander the Cretan, Archedamus the Aetolian, and Neon the Boeotian remained.
-Fearing a plot, Perseus continued his escape with an escort of about five hundred Cretans.
-They did so only because they were given money.
-He rushed to cross the river Axius before daylight, because he thought that the Romans would not pursue him beyond this river, which was difficult to cross.
+Fearing a plot, Perseus continued his escape with an escort of about five hundred Cretans, lured by money.
+He rushed to cross the river Axius before daylight, because he thought that the Romans would not pursue him beyond this treacherous river.
 He reached Amphipolis three days after the battle.
 He sent ambassadors to the Romans.
 In the meantime, Hippias Milo, and Pantauchus, three of his main friends, had fled to Berœa and surrendered that city and several others.
 Perseus addressed the people of Amphipolis, but he was met with hostility because of fears that his presence would lead to a Roman attack.
 He left the city and arrived at Galespus the next day.

 In the meantime, Aemilius sent three envoys to Rome to announce the victory.
 He moved nearer the sea, towards Pydna.
 Most Macedonian cities surrendered.
-Pydna had not yet sent any ambassadors because many military men of different nationalities had fled there and walled the city gates.
+Pydna had not yet sent ambassadors because military men of different nationalities had fled there and walled the city gates.
 Milo and Pantauchus were sent to address the situation.
 The soldiers were sent away and the city was given up for the Roman soldiers to plunder.